glmvc/first-site/README.md

 - also don't be shy and show us your result :man_technologist:
 - we are all here to learn - from and with others - no matter how advanced someone is :hatching_chick:

-#### :eyes: check out what is possible after 1-3 hours of research and motivation:
+#### :eyes: check out what is possible after 1-3 hours of research and motivation

 - the page has content (with hyperlinks) :newspaper:
 - it is styled :art: